Quick Summary

 - Basic hygiene: 0.25–0.5 gallon per day (hand washing, brushing teeth, sponge baths)

-- Medical needs: Variable — wound cleaning, medication mixing, dialysis patients, or anyone managing diabetes or taking medications that require water intake can significantly increase usage
+- Medical needs: Variable — wound cleaning, medication mixing, and conditions like diabetes can push this number significantly higher

-For realistic planning, I budget 1.5 gallons per person per day for temperate climates and 2 gallons per person per day for summer months or physically demanding situations.
+For realistic planning, I budget 1.5 gallons per person per day in temperate climates and 2 gallons per person per day during summer months or physically demanding situations.
 Don’t forget pets — dogs need roughly one ounce of water per pound of body weight daily.

 The CDC recommends a minimum three-day supply.
 I think that’s dangerously insufficient.
-Portland’s Bureau of Emergency Management now specifically recommends a two-week supply — 14 gallons per person — and my field experience backs that up completely.
+Portland’s Bureau of Emergency Management now specifically recommends a two-week supply — 14 gallons per person — and my field experience backs that completely.
 Municipal water system repairs after a major earthquake or contamination event routinely take one to four weeks.
-My baseline recommendation is a 14-day supply — that’s 14 gallons per person minimum, or 21 gallons per person if you use my 1.5-gallon daily figure.

 For a family of four at the 14-day mark, you’re looking at 56 to 84 gallons of stored water.
-That sounds like a lot until you realize a single 55-gallon drum plus a few smaller containers gets you most of the way there.
+Sounds like a lot until you realize a single 55-gallon drum plus a few smaller containers gets you most of the way there.

 Tier One: Home Water Storage for Shelter-in-Place

 Your emergency water supply for home is the foundation of your plan.
-This is the water you’ll rely on when you’re sheltering in place — during an earthquake, winter storm, infrastructure failure, or contamination event.
+This is what you’ll rely on during an earthquake, winter storm, infrastructure failure, or contamination event.

 Common emergency water storage containers compared side by side

-55-Gallon Drums (Bulk Storage) These are the workhorses of home water storage.
+55-Gallon Drums are the workhorses of home water storage.
 Buy only food-grade, BPA-free, HDPE plastic drums specifically rated for water.
 I keep two in my garage.
 They require a bung wrench to open and a siphon pump to extract water.
-Place them on a raised wooden platform — concrete floors can leach chemicals into plastic over time, and you want airflow underneath.
+Place them on a raised wooden platform — concrete floors can leach chemicals into plastic over time.

-7-Gallon Rigid Containers (Portable Bulk) Products like the Reliance Aqua-Tainer or WaterBrick are excellent middle-ground options.
+7-Gallon Rigid Containers like the Reliance Aqua-Tainer or WaterBrick are excellent middle-ground options.
 At 7 gallons, they’re heavy when full (about 58 pounds) but still movable by one person.
-I keep four of these staged near my emergency supplies checklist gear for quick access.
+I keep four of these staged near my emergency gear for quick access.

-Commercially Bottled Water (Convenient Baseline) Store-bought gallon jugs and cases of bottled water are the easiest entry point.
-They’re pre-sealed and treated, making rotation simple.
+Commercially Bottled Water is the easiest entry point.
+Pre-sealed and treated, rotation’s simple.
 I always keep at least two cases on hand.

-Emergency Water Pouches (Long-Term and Grab-and-Go) Brands like Datrex, SOS, and Mainstay make individual water pouches rated for 5-year shelf life.
-They’re more expensive per ounce, but I keep a box of 64 pouches in each family member’s go-bag.
-They’re compact, virtually indestructible, and require zero rotation for years.
+Emergency Water Pouches from brands like Datrex, SOS, and Mainstay are rated for 5-year shelf life.
+They’re pricier per ounce, but I keep a box of 64 pouches in each family member’s go-bag.
+Compact, virtually indestructible, zero rotation for years.

-WaterBOB Bathtub Bladders (Fill-on-Warning) Keep one in a closet.
+WaterBOB Bathtub Bladders are your fill-on-warning option.
+Keep one in a closet.
 When you get advance warning of a storm or infrastructure threat, fill your bathtub with up to 100 gallons of clean water before the system goes down.

 How to Store Water for the Long Term

-If you want to store water for years without constant rotation, follow this protocol — it’s what I use for my own deep storage:
+Want to store water for years without constant rotation?
+Here’s the protocol I use for my own deep storage:

-- Start with clean, municipally treated tap water.
-It already contains chlorine, which inhibits bacterial growth.
+- Start with clean, municipally treated tap water — it already contains chlorine that inhibits bacterial growth

-- Sanitize your container by rinsing with a solution of 1 teaspoon unscented liquid household bleach per quart of water.
-Swirl, let sit for 30 seconds, and drain completely.
+- Sanitize your container by rinsing with a solution of 1 teaspoon unscented liquid household bleach per quart of water, swirl, let sit 30 seconds, drain completely

-- Add water preserver concentrate (like Aquamira Water Treatment) if you want to extend storage beyond 12 months.
-This can push safe storage out to 5 years.
+- Add water preserver concentrate (like Aquamira Water Treatment) to extend storage beyond 12 months, pushing safe life out to 5 years

-- Seal tightly, label with the date, and store in a cool, dark location.
-Basements are ideal.
-Avoid direct sunlight and temperature extremes.
+- Seal tightly, label with the fill date, store in a cool dark location away from direct sunlight and temperature extremes

 Without preserver, rotate your tap water every 6 to 12 months.
 I mark rotation dates on my calendar — treat it like changing smoke detector batteries.